 Venezuela protests: Teenage protester in Barquisimeto killed

-The local governor blamed armed government supporters.
+A member of the National Assembly for Lara state blamed armed government supporters.
 Two students were killed during protests last week.

 Nicolas Maduro's presidency has come under increasing pressure as the economy suffers and opponents accuse him of creating a dictatorship.